 Heron Stand by Minton, Circa 1877, displaying the naturalistic style

-The love for majolica eventually spread into the growing middle class, and thanks to the innovations of the industrial revolution, majolica began to be mass-produced.
+The love for majolica and its presence as an aesthetic movement of pottery eventually spread into the growing middle class, and thanks to the innovations of the industrial revolution, majolica began to be mass-produced.